torproject/onionbalance/docs/security.md

 * If six HSDirs are available but only five descriptors are generated, one HSDir will receive duplicate descriptors, leading to uneven workload distribution among backends.

+### No Automatic Reupload Attempts for Failed Descriptors

+!!! note "Needs confirmation"

+    The following claim still needs to be confirmed.

+* If descriptor uploads fail due to network issues or relay unavailability, administrators must manually restart the process.
+Automating reuploads would improve reliability.

 ## Credits